 - Check: NLB website for cost and timetable

-Are you ready to hike the Tung Chung hiking trail?
+Are you ready to trek the Tung Chung to Tai O hike?

 I hope my detailed itinerary for the Tung O Ancient Trail will motivate you to hike across Lantau Island to Tai O. It is a wonderful day trip with amazing scenery.
 The hiking trail itself is not super difficult but it is quite a long journey.
 So make sure to pack enough water and snacks and spend an entire day exploring Lantau Island.